 The approach you take will depend on the temperament of your angelfish parents.
 If they are peaceful, the fry can stay with them in a separate tank.
 Also, if the other creatures in the community tank are friendly, you can choose to keep the fry in the shared aquarium, trusting their angelfish parents to protect them.

 If the parents are volatile enough that you think they might eat the fry, take them away.
 If you go with this approach, consider that the fry take about twelve months to grow and reach maturity.
-I’ve discussed that in this article I wrote, and even showed a few tips to make them grow faster.

 2. Maintain a Peaceful Environment